North Carolina Car Insurance

 Insuring Your Car In North Carolina

 North Carolina might be known as the place of the first airplane flight, but the majority of the Tar Heel State still travels by car.
 That's where GEICO comes in.
 Whether you're buying a new car, getting an auto insurance quote, or just looking to switch to GEICO, we've got everything you need to make an informed decision.
 Keep these facts in mind as you look to find the auto insurance coverage that's right for you.
-You can get NC auto insurance quotes online, or call us at (800) 947-AUTO (2886) anytime.
+You can get NC auto insurance quotes online, or call us at (800) 947-AUTO (2886).